cs2113-s25/cs2113-s25.github.io/labs/12_git_branching.md

 # Lab 12: Git branching and merging

+**As an exception for this lab only**, you may work with a partner on this assignment.
+However, the logfile you turn in must be of your own git repo.

 ## Setup

 Use git, as discussed in Lab 0, to create a repo called `gitusername-lab12`, add the file above to it, and commit and push the changes to github.